Below are frequently asked questions regarding the city budget and how it is implemented.

 In mid-March, each department meets individually with the Mayor to present its budget needs.

 The Mayor makes recommendations to the Council during a Council Meeting about how various federal grants should be used.
-The Council sets the date for a public hearing about the grands, and schedule briefings about them.
+The Council schedules a public hearing about the grants, and schedule briefings about them.

 The Council holds a public hearing on federal grant programs and takes action on the proposal.

 The Administration sends the Council its Enterprise Fund budgets (Airport and Public Utilities) and the Council begins its review.
 Since these two Departments operate with Advisory Boards, the budgets are prepared and reviewed earlier than the General Fund.

 The Mayor presents his or her recommended budget during the first formal Council meeting in May.

 In conjunction with the Mayor‘s presentation, the budget book outlining the full Mayor‘s Recommended Budget (all departments and funds), all related ordinances, and the Library‘s Budget are all also received in the Council Office on the first Tuesday in May, at which time a copy of the budget book is provided to the Council Members.
 The Council will adopt a Tentative Budget and set the Public Hearing dates for all items related to the annual budget (City & Library).

 During May Work Sessions, each major department and fund is reviewed by the Council during Work Session briefings.

 The Council holds public hearings about the budget in May.

 The Council continues to discuss the budget in Work Session briefings and holds an additional public hearing.
 The Council typically adopts the budget by the third week of June.